-I help founders see what's actually happening in their business, and build the structure it needs to grow without breaking you.
-Drawing on eight years building SmartFix, growing Foreal into a ₦3bn+ property portfolio, and the BAAP framework I developed along the way.
+I help founders see what's actually happening inside their business, and build the structure it needs to grow without breaking them.

 A business is a living thing.
 It breathes.
 It has roots you cannot see and leaves that catch the light.
 It needs feeding before it shows you it is hungry.
 It dies of small neglects long before it dies of big mistakes.

 My practice exists to help you see your business that way: not as a board deck or a spreadsheet, but as something alive.
-Once you see it clearly, what to do about it becomes obvious.
+The framework I use to do that is called BAAP.
+Business As A Plant.
+Once you see your business through it, what to do becomes obvious.
 Then we do it together.

 A long, quiet relationship with one founder at a time.
 Application only.